wasabit/omniauth-gust/README.md

 This gem contains the Gust strategy for OmniAuth.

-Gust uses the OAuth2 flow, you can read about it here: http://angel.co/api/oauth/faq

 ## How To Use It

 So let's say you're using Rails, you need to add the strategy to your `Gemfile`: